CodeHorizon0/LightCloud/README.md

 The application uses a headless architecture because the backend and frontend are separated.
 However, you can always build the frontend using Vite and add it as an HTMLResponse to the server code.

 ## Current Features
-JWT Account authorization
+1.JWT Account authorization

-Real time capabilities - synchronization of file metadata with the client via SSE
+2.Real time capabilities - synchronization of file metadata with the client via SSE

-Multipart file upload to the server
+3.Multipart file upload to the server

-Selective compression based on file type analysis
+4.Selective compression based on file type analysis

-Selective preview of files when possible
+5.Selective preview of files when possible

-Downloading and deleting files
+6.Downloading and deleting files

-Adaptive UI design for PCs and phones
+7.Adaptive UI design for PCs and phones

 ## Planned Features